rimo02/Reddit-Sage/README.md

-### Disclaimer - The application might give biased result based on reddit users insight.
+### Disclaimer - The application might be subjected to biased results